Sweat season is here: Summer solstice arrives Thursday

 On average, there is a one-month lag between the solstice and peak summer temperatures, according to climatologist Brian Brettschneider.

 The summer solstice is the moment when the sun is directly above the Tropic of Cancer.
-This is the farthest north the sun moves in the sky, which is why the days close to the solstice have the most daylight of the year.
+That's the farthest north the sun moves in the sky, which is why the days close to the solstice have the most daylight of the year.

-People in Anchorage, Alaska, for example, will get 19 hours of daylight, while those in Seattle and New York City will see more than 15 hours.
-Los Angeles, Dallas and Atlanta will see more than 14 hours of daylight, while Miami and Honolulu will see less than 14 hours.
+People in Anchorage, Alaska, for example, will get 19 hours of daylight, and those in Seattle and New York City will see more than 15 hours.
+Los Angeles, Dallas and Atlanta will see more than 14 hours of daylight; Miami and Honolulu will see less than 14 hours.

 Some people call it "the longest day," but to be precise, it's the day with the most daylight, since every "day" has 24 hours.